simonehagey/orbdot/docs/source/getting_started.rst

 Default Info File
 ^^^^^^^^^^^^^^^^^
-Whenever a :class:`~orbdot.star_planet.StarPlanet` object is created, the default settings file (``orbdot/defaults/default_settings_file.json``) is merged with the user-provided file to maintain consistency.
-Not all fields in the settings file need to be populated.
-If a key is provided by the user, that value overrides the default one.

 The default info file (``orbdot/defaults/default_info_file.json``) is merged with the user-provided file, as not all fields must be populated.
 If a key is provided by the user, that value overrides the default one.

 .. admonition:: Default Info File